Sukhpal77/-Customer-Portal/README.md

         DELETE /customers/{id}
         POST /logout
         Testing
 To ensure API reliability, unit tests are written using PHPUnit.
 To run the tests, use the following command:

-    ```bash
        php artisan test

 Swagger UI Documentation
 Access the interactive API documentation via Swagger UI at: